icy-arctic-fox/processing.cr/CONTRIBUTING.md

 1. [Fork the repository](https://github.com/icy-arctic-fox/processing/fork)
 2. Clone the forked git repository.
+3. Install SDL2.
+See the [install docs](https://wiki.libsdl.org/Installation) for details.
-3. Run `shards` in the repository to pull developer dependencies.
+4. Run `shards` in the repository to pull developer dependencies.
-4. Verify everything works by running `crystal spec` and some examples.
+5. Verify everything works by running `crystal spec` and some examples.

 ### Testing